What is Amazon Seller Fulfilled Prime (SFP)?

 How to Qualify for Seller Fulfilled Prime

 In order to qualify for SFP you must also fulfill the requirements for the Premium Shipping Program.
+These are most commonly tied to 2-day shipping which is the primary shipping option chosen by Amazon Prime members.
 The trailing 30-day eligibility requirements for Premium Shipping are:

 - An on-time delivery rate of at least 92% for Premium Shipping orders